-To complement and support our firm’s natural resources services, CRI has an established water resources department with a staff of highly-qualified engineers and scientists to provide innovative solutions to stormwater control.
+To complement and support our firm’s natural resources services, CRI has an established water resources department with a staff of highly qualified engineers and scientists to provide innovative solutions to stormwater control.
 We specialize in urban and watershed rainfall/runoff studies, stormwater management, erosion and sediment control, surface water hydrology and hydraulics, water quality investigations, watershed analyses, stream restoration, as well as a variety of hydrologic permitting services.

 Highway and Urban Drainage Design

-Hydrology and Hydraulics
+Hydrology and Hydraulics (H&H)

-The staff at Coastal Resources has expertise in modeling for wetland and waterway projects as well as stormwater projects.
+The staff at CRI has expertise in modeling for wetland and waterway projects as well as stormwater projects.
 Our personnel have the training and hands-on experience with field data gathering and computer simulations required for surface water analyses and the design of hydraulic structures, ranging from small stormwater drainage systems to dam spillways.
 These include rainfall/runoff evaluation of specific flooding events, as well as continuous (time series) hydrograph simulations.
 Our engineers are well versed in evaluating steady as well as unsteady flow applications for open channel conditions.

 In addition, our engineers and scientists have the practical experience and academic training to apply statistical methods to characterize stream flow in a watershed.
-Our abilities include: water budget and inflow/outflow; analysis of stream gage data; confirmatory field measurement of stream flows and stream geometry transects; application of regional regression equations and synthetic flow duration methodologies.
+Our abilities include water budget and inflow/outflow; analysis of stream gage data; confirmatory field measurement of stream flows and stream geometry transects; application of regional regression equations and synthetic flow duration methodologies.

-Sediment and Erosion Control
+Erosion and Sediment Control